 It's the same story here in Lancaster County.
 Notably the housing crisis is making it harder and harder for so many of us and our neighbors to continue to call Lancaster home.
 Right now families are being pushed out of Lancaster because of runaway housing costs.
 More and more of our neighbors are falling through the cracks.

 Last year, Congress passed the historic American Rescue Plan Act, which gave states and counties relief funds to help everyday working people recover from hardship caused by the COVID-19 pandemic.
 In Lancaster, our County Commissioners received $106 million dollars earmarked for this purpose.
-To date, they have yet to create any kind of public input or oversight process for spending the funds.
-Our commissioners seem to be completely tonedeaf to the struggles of working people in Lancaster County.
-Commissioner Josh Parson even said that he does “not think the so-called American Rescue Plan was necessary,” claiming that the money was “arriving after the COVID crisis is over.”
+However, our commissioners seem to be completely tonedeaf to the struggles of working people in Lancaster County.
+Commissioner Josh Parsons even said that he does “not think the so-called American Rescue Plan was necessary,” claiming that the money was “arriving after the COVID crisis is over.”
 We know very well that the economic hardship caused and exacerbated by COVID is not over for tens of thousands of Lancaster County residents.

 That's why this May Day, in addition to celebrating workplace victories, we’ll be calling on our elected representatives to deliver for working people.
 Working-class people drive our economy and got us through the pandemic.
 We are right to demand that our tax dollars be put to work for us.
 We have a historic opportunity right here in Lancaster County to invest over $100 million into meeting the needs of working people: needs like housing, childcare, broadband internet, wages, and more.
 We’re demanding tangible investments in the working people of Lancaster County.